nano-bot01/Tic-Tac-Toe-Game/README.md

 # Tic Tac Toe Game

-> A Console based Application of Tic Tac Toe game(multiuser).
+> A Console based Application of Tic Tac Toe game(multiuser) which runs on user input uses keyboard to play.
+The game supports two player at a time and they play consecutively after each other until one of them wins or game results in draw.
+>
 <img src="https://github.com/MLX15/MLX15/blob/master/a.gif"></a>

 ## PLAYING THE GAME